 Toothache can often be a sign of tooth damage or decay.
-Tooth decay can cause mild to severe pain to the tooth itself and the gum and surrounding areas.
-Correspondingly, this may result in either swelling, fever, or throbbing, depending on the infection severity of the tooth and gum.
+Tooth decay can cause mild to severe pain to the tooth, gum, and surrounding areas.
+Correspondingly, this may result in swelling, fever, or throbbing, depending on the tooth and gum infection severity.

-Unless determined by a professional dentist, it’s challenging to decide on the underlying causes of tooth pain.
+Unless determined by a professional dentist, deciding on the underlying causes of tooth pain is challenging.
 Potential possibilities include:

 - Tooth Decay

 - Gum Disease or Gum Related Issues

 Outside of tooth decay and gum disease, a common cause of tooth pain in young adults is Wisdom Teeth movement.

 Wisdom teeth are third molars at the back of the mouth that often begin to emerge in our later teens.
 They are often the last adult teeth to grow.
 Impacted wisdom teeth can often result in pain or swelling as they begin to move and compact neighbouring teeth.